Akhils-lanatus/context-shop/README.md

 This is just a practice project which mainly focus on better understanding react hooks.
 It include multiple functionalities like:-

--Add To Cart
+- Add To Cart
--Remove From Cart
+- Remove From Cart
--Total Amount
+- Total Amount
--Sort Products
+- Sort Products
--Search Products
+- Search Products
--Pagination
+- Pagination
--Filters
+- Filters

 ## Demo